sybrew/the-seo-framework/readme.txt

 				2. Now tests URL schemes case-insensitive.
 			* `has_robots_txt()`, now tries to load `wp-admin/includes/file.php` to prevent a fatal error.
 			* `has_sitemap_xml()`, now tries to load `wp-admin/includes/file.php` to prevent a fatal error.
+			* `is_term_meta_capable()` no longer incorrectly determines post type archives as capable; they aren't considered term taxonomies, because they don't yield taxonomies, but solely post types.
 		* **Removed:**
 			* Deprecated methods, these were marked deprecated since 3.1.0 (September 13, 2018):
 				* `get_meta_output_cache_key()`